holub008/shukra/README.md

 ```

 ## About Shukra
-Shukra is a web targeted meta-analytical statistics toolkit.
+`shukra` is a web targeted meta-analytical statistics toolkit.
 It was specifically designed for simplicity & speed over
- comprehensiveness (as in formal research publication); this means `shukra` can *fit* an NMA in the scope of a web request (<10 milliseconds).
+ comprehensiveness (as in formal research publication); this means `shukra` can fit an NMA in the scope of a web request (<10 milliseconds).

 The feature set is growing, but currently offers several modules: